stevenrskelton/stevenrskelton.github.io/_posts/2022-04-05-is-javascript-replacing-html.md

 ## Javascript and HTML

-One would suppose that their view on Javascript is determined by their personal perception of HTML.
+One would suppose that their view on Javascript is influenced by their personal perception of HTML.
 Is yours that HTML is:
 1. [Incomplete: and requires Javascript?](#html-is-incomplete-and-requires-javascript)
 2. [Complete: and has the building blocks for web?](#html-is-complete-and-has-the-building-blocks-for-web)
 3. [Needs to be replaced!](#html-needs-to-be-replaced) (I ❤️ JS)